 Like with most metropolis areas, Toronto does come with some traffic if you want to own a car.
 It can take half an hour to get from Bathurst to the DVP along Bloor during rush hour alone.
-But there are definitely some times that are more of a hassle than others if you need to drive from A to B. If you have a chiropractor Toronto appointment or need to get to a meeting across the city than you will have a much smoother trip when traveling between 10am and 3pm.
+But there are definitely some times that are more of a hassle than others if you need to drive from A to B. If you have an appointment or need to get to a meeting across the city than you will have a much smoother trip when traveling between 10am and 3pm.
 The streets are also relatively clear after 7pm during the week.
 There are many alternative routes for those going throughout the GTA so if you're planning to drive you should always listen to the traffic report and have a backup plan in mind in case of accidents or construction.

-The Toronto Transit Commission is the preferred transportation method for many people throughout the downtown area from those that work on Bay Street with oil ETFs to students attending schools like Ryerson or the University of Toronto.
+The Toronto Transit Commission is the preferred transportation method for many people throughout the downtown area from those that work on Bay Street to students attending schools like Ryerson or the University of Toronto.
 Metro passes are available for adults, seniors, students, and children for anywhere between one week and a full year.
 If you are attending one of the post-secondary institutions in the city, you should check with your school for any additional discounts.

 If you're looking for ways to be more environmentally conscious, you could also become a city cyclist.
 Toronto is making an effort to provide more paths and lanes for bikers, which can get you from downtown, back home, and all the way out to the Beaches or Bloor West.